wbamberg/idl-reference/docs/mozIAsyncHistory.md

 If a given place does not exist in the database, aCallback.handleError is
 called for it with NS_ERROR_NOT_AVAILABLE result code.

-@param aPlaceIdentifiers
-       The place[s] for which to retrieve information, identified by either
-       a single place GUID, a single URI, or a JS array of URIs and/or GUIDs.
-@param aCallback
-       A mozIVisitInfoCallback object which consists of callbacks to be
-       notified for successful or failed retrievals.
-       If there's no information available for a given place, aCallback
-       is called with a stub place info object, containing just the provided
-       data (GUID or URI).

 @throws NS_ERROR_INVALID_ARG
         - Passing in NULL for aPlaceIdentifiers or aCallback.